TvhClient: Roadmap for tvOS-Version?

 Is there a roadmap if or when the app TvhClient on the AppleTV will be available?

-RE: TvhClient: Roadmap for tvOS-Version? - Added by of Montreal almost 2 years ago
+RE: TvhClient: Roadmap for tvOS-Version? - Added by of Montreal about 2 years ago

 He's working on a tvOS version.